MaxHerbs/graph-federation/docs/how-tos/add-subgraph-schema.md

 ### GitHub CI

-As part of our continuous integration process on GitHub, we can use the [`diamondlightsource/graph-federation/workflows/compose`](https://github.com/DiamondLightSource/graph-federation/tree/main/workflows/compose) action in GitHub actions.
+As part of our continuous integration process on GitHub, we can use the [`diamondlightsource/graph-federation`](https://github.com/DiamondLightSource/graph-federation) action in GitHub actions;
+Setting `publish` to false will simply compose the new schema, without creating a pull request.

 !!! example "GitHub Actions Validity Checking"